aimms/function-reference/elementary-computational-operations/time-functions/disaggregate.rst

 -----------

-Given the `timetable declarations in the example of CreateTimeTable   <https://documentation.aimms.com/functionreference/elementary-computational-operations/time-functions/createtimetable.html>`_ and the following declarations:
+Given the timetable declarations in the example of :aimms:func:`CreateTimeTable` and the following declarations:

 .. code-block:: aimms